Pharmacy Care

 • is less responsive than normal or becomes confused

-Speak to your pharmacist or medical professional (it is preferable to phone them first):
+Speak to your pharmacist or medical professional:

 • if the person with flu is under 12 years old, or elderly